HewlettPackard/oneview-sdk-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/oneview-sdk.svg)](https://badge.fury.io/rb/oneview-sdk)

 The OneView SDK provides a Ruby library to easily interact with HPE OneView API.
-The Ruby SDK enables developers to easily build integration and scalable solutions with HPE OneView.
+The Ruby SDK enables developers to easily build integrations and scalable solutions with HPE OneView.

 ## Installation
 - Require the gem in your Gemfile: